imfatant/test/README.md

-My continuously updated (as of 24/04/2018, UK date format) beginner's guide for setting up the BeagleBone Blue with Mirko Denecke's port of ArduPilot (https://github.com/mirkix/ardupilotblue).
+This is my continuously updated (as of 24/04/2018, UK date format) beginner's guide for setting up the BeagleBone Blue with Mirko Denecke's port of ArduPilot (https://github.com/mirkix/ardupilotblue).
 This guide is based upon a similar one at Patrick Poirier's PocketPilot project (https://github.com/PocketPilot/PocketPilot).
 Many thanks to both these guys.

 Only necessary steps are shown.
 Information found elsewhere may indicate steps that are no longer necessary due to the software having been updated, or steps that only apply to other platforms (BBBMINI or PocketPilot, etc).